openconnect/recipes/ocserv-freeipa.md

 ```

 It is also important to modify /etc/pam.d/ocserv to use SSSD for authentication.
 This
-is system-specific, but in a typical Fedora system it is sufficient to use the defaults,
+is system-specific.
+A typical Fedora system by default will use SSSD on the host enrolled into FreeIPA,
 as shown below.

 ```